 Welcome to M.O.M.

-Each visit includes a tour of the latest M.O.M. exhibits, conversations about the art, science, and history of motherhood, as well as an opportunity to try on pregnancy vests, and explore the objects on display.
+Tours of the latest M.O.M. exhibits, conversations about the art, science, and history of motherhood, as well as an opportunity to try on pregnancy vests, and explore the objects on display are available when the director is onsite.
 There is an extensive library with films on a wide variety of topics, research materials from the Demeter Press Collection.
 [READ MORE AND SEE STILL PHOTOS OF CURRENT EXHIBITIONS- LINK]

 (Click on the words & links on this page to find out more information)

 -You will also see a Realityworks Pregnancy Vest.
 Try this on and feel what it’s like to have a heavy belly.

 Try sitting in the African birth chair.
 It will support your weight!